Seven Pillars of Self-Care Framework

 Classification

-• Pillar 1: Knowledge and health literacy.
+• Pillar 1: Knowledge and health literacy (for example understanding diagnoses, care plans, and services).

-• Pillar 4: Healthy eating patterns.
+• Pillar 4: Healthy eating patterns (for example balanced nutrient intake with appropriate calories).

-• Pillar 5: Risk avoidance or mitigation.
+• Pillar 5: Risk avoidance or mitigation (for example tobacco cessation, vaccination, alcohol moderation, and UV protection).

 Nursing Assessment